openfaas/docs/docs/openfaas-pro/kafka-events.md

 A single connector can have either a single topic, or a comma-separated list of topics.

-Customers tend to prefer to deploy a single copy of the connector for each topic, so that they can be scaled to match the number of consumers set on the partition.
+It is recommended to deploy one connector per topic, so that it can be scaled to match the number of consumers set on the partition.
+I.e. a topic named `payment.created` which has a partition size of 3, should have three replicas of the configured connector deployed.

 But it's also possible to use a single connector and pass in multiple topics i.e. `payment.created,customer.onboarded,invoice.generate`.